gnolang/gno/gno.land/pkg/gnoweb/README.md

 This will:

-- Start a Go server in development mode and watch for any Go files change.
+- Start a Go server in development mode and watch for any Go files change (targeting [localhost](http://localhost:8888)).
 - Enable Tailwind CSS in watch mode to automatically compile CSS changes.
-- Use esbuild in watch mode to automatically bundle JavaScript changes.
+- Use esbuild in watch mode to automatically transpile and bundle TypeScript changes.

 You can customize the behavior of the Go server using the `DEV_REMOTE` and `CHAIN_ID` environment variables.
 For example, to use `portal-loop` as the